magenta-aps/datafordeler/.gitlab/merge_request_templates/Standard change.md

 If this MR contains database changes, please do a dry run of a potential deployment in your local environment.

-## Approval instructions
+## Merge instructions

-* Do not merge the MR, just approve it
+* If the MR is ready for deployment it can be merged straight away.
+If there is doubt about whether it should go in production, prepare it for merge, add `WIP: ` in front of the title and assign it to the release manager.
 * If set up for squashing, make sure the squash commit message makes sense
 * Set the corresponding Redmine ticket to `Release Management: Approved` and unassign yourself